Skip to main content

-Some children don’t struggle with one specific feeling—they’re overwhelmed by all of them at once.
-Learn how to help your child identify, name, and navigate their emotional world.
+Some kids don't struggle with one particular feeling—they're hit by all of them at once.
+Here's how to help your child figure out what they're feeling, put words to it, and work through it without falling apart.

 Most children need help learning emotional skills